 Melinda Pavey grew up on a dairy farm and spent more than a decade working for the people of regional NSW in the Legislative Council.
 Since 2015 as Member for Oxley on the Mid-North Coast, Melinda Pavey has dedicated herself to improving the lives of regional and rural constituents.

-As the mother of two young children, Melinda is keenly focussed on the issues that matter to families across the state.
+As the mother of two, Melinda is keenly focussed on the issues that matter to families across the state.

 Melinda entered the Legislative Council in 2002 at the age of 33, shortly after the birth of her second child.
-In 2015 Melinda ran as for the seat of Oxley after the retirement of former leader of the NSW Nationals Andrew Stoner.
-During this time, Melinda served as the Parliamentary Secretary for Regional Health from 2011 to 2015, and in 2017 accepted the role of Minister for Roads, Maritime and Freight.
+In 2015 Melinda ran as for the seat of Oxley after the retirement of the former leader of the NSW Nationals Andrew Stoner.